 Thus shunt resistance is

-How does a Voltmeter work?
+How does Voltmeter work?

 A voltmeter is a modified form of galvanometer especially used to measure the potential difference.
-Instead of using a small resistance in parallel to the galvanometer as in case of an ammeter, we use a large resistance in series.
+Instead of using a small resistance in parallel to the galvanometer as in the case of an ammeter, we use a large resistance in series.
 The construction of a voltmeter is shown below.

 Suppose we have constructed a voltmeter with a galvanometer having an internal resistance of and a large resistance in series.
-The current flowing through these two resistances are same as they are in series.
+The current flowing through these two resistances are the same as they are in series.
 If the potential drop across the voltmeter is and that across the galvanometer is then potential drop across the large resistance becomes .
 Thus series resistance is